AI4WORK-Project/sliding-work-sharing/README.md

 ```

 - `value`: after combining all contributions from the fired rules, the fuzzy inference process computes a numerical value.
 In the given example, a value of approximately `2.998` is produced.
-- `membershipValues`: this final output is then associated with a fuzzy linguistic term.
+- `membershipValues`: this final output is then associated with a fuzzy category.
 In our example, `2.998`
   maps to "HUMAN_ON_THE_LOOP" with a membership degree of `1.0`.
 This means that, after all rules are applied, the
-  final decision is identified as that term.
+  final decision is identified as that suggested work sharing approach.